OfflineRocket/Phendrana/README.md

 # Phendrana
-Repository for the Phendrana Keyboard
+Repository for the Phendrana Keyboard - a split keyboard based on the nrf52840 and ZMK
 ## Photos

 ## Demo